ept/blog/src/ssh-keys.md

-If you already have a strong passphrase on your SSH private key, then converting it from the traditional private key format to PKCS#8 is roughly comparable to adding two extra keystrokes to your passphrase, without any extra typing.
-And if you have a weak passphrase, you can take your private key protection from "easily breakable" to "somewhat harder to break".
+If you already have a strong passphrase on your SSH private key, then converting it from the traditional private key format to PKCS#8 is roughly comparable to adding two extra keystrokes to your passphrase, for free.
+And if you have a weak passphrase, you can take your private key protection from "easily breakable" to "slightly harder to break".

 It's so easy, you can do it right now: